lavanack/laurentvanacker.com/Azure/Azure Virtual Desktop/Setup/Readme.md

 The `New-AzAvdHostPoolSetup` function is the main function of the script.
 It takes an `$HostPool` array as parameter (so set the parameter values you want for the HostPool(s) you want to deploy).
 It will deploy all the resources needed for the HostPool(s) based on the `$HostPool` array.
 All information on configuring the HostPool(s) can be found [here](#hostpool-powershell-classes).

+> [!WARNING]
-This function has a `-AsJob` parameter.
+> This function has a `-AsJob` parameter.
 When this switch is specified, the ressources will be deployed in parallel (via the [Start-ThreadJob](https://learn.microsoft.com/en-us/powershell/module/threadjob/start-threadjob?view=powershell-7.4&viewFallbackFrom=powershell-5.1) cmdlet) instead of sequentially.
 The processing time is greatly reduced from 4.5 hours to 1.5 hours (including the Azure Compute Gallery Setup if needed - without the Azure Compute Gallery Setup, the processing time are 3h30 sequentially  and 45 minutes in parallel).
 Nevertheless, sometimes the setup fails in parallel mode (some random errors occur) so I disencourage you to use this mode (The sequential mode is the default mode).
 > [!NOTE]
 > The impacted ressources by the parallel mode are only the HostPools.
 The Session Hosts are created in parallel (per Host Pool).
 The Job Management is done at the end of the `New-AzAvdHostPoolSetup` function.